tatianegercina/FinTech/01-Lesson-Plans/20-Solidity/1/LessonPlan.md

 Today's class introduces students to smart contracts.

 At a glance, smart contracts are computer programs that allow credible transactions of digital assets under certain conditions without third parties.
-In this unit, students will learn what a smart contract is, and they will build smart contracts using [Solidity](https://solidity.readthedocs.io/en/latest/index.html), an object-oriented language for implementing smart contracts in Ethereum.
+In this Unit, students will learn what a smart contract is, and they will build smart contracts using [Solidity](https://solidity.readthedocs.io/en/latest/index.html), an object-oriented language for implementing smart contracts in Ethereum.

 Today's class will introduce students to the fundamental concepts of smart contracts, as well as to the development tools and environment they will use to create, compile, and deploy their smart contracts.

 ### Class Objectives

-By the end of the unit, students will be able to:
+By the end of the Unit, students will be able to:

 * Explain what a smart contract is, and its applications in FinTech and other business areas.

-* Understand how Solidity works and identify its differences with Python as programming language.
+* Understand how Solidity works and identify its differences with Python as a programming language.

 * Explain how the Ethereum Virtual Machine (EVM) is an isolated environment, and how Solidity code can only access on-chain data.